fanmadofficial/sca-architecture/README.md

 • what is it?

-a simple risc inspired 8-bit instruction set that has ABSOLUTELY no input options.
+a simple risc inspired 8-bit instruction set.
-ONLY output.

 • how does it work?